peteinmanly/docs-public/whitepaper.md

 #### **Development**

-Hut34 Project development will build upon Ethereum, it's ecosystem of quality open source projects and then layering our core feature requirements of Routing, Ranking and Monetisation utilising Dapp micro services.
+Hut34 Project development will build upon Ethereum, its ecosystem of quality open source projects and then layering our core feature requirements of Routing, Ranking and Monetisation utilising Dapp micro services.

 #### **Marketing and Business Development**